liquidconcept/gcalmapper/README.md

 7. chose the type between "service account" and "installed app"
 8. click "create client id"

-for now we recommend to open an installed app account, the service account don't work anymore with google calendar.

 once you have your "installed app" access run :

     $ gcal-mapper --client_id [CLIENT_ID] --client_secret [CLIENT_SECRET]